evgz1979/fxcm/README.md

       Model choices: 'Offer', 'OpenPosition', 'ClosedPosition', 'Order', 'Summary', 'LeverageProfile', 'Account', 'Properties'.

+## How to place market order:
+This function is very similar to our market order in TSweb2.0.
+Since it is a market order, order will be filled at market by system.
+Client don’t need to specify the price,  you can set rate=0.
+Order_type=AtMarket tells the server it is a market order, not MarketRange order.
+Stop and limit are the price you need to specify when you want to exit the market in stoploss/take profit price.
+Is_in_pips=true means stop/limit is in pips, otherwise it is in real value.
+Stop should be negative value.

+      Placing Market order:
+      POST /trading/open_trade
+      account_id=1537581&symbol=EUR%2FUSD&is_buy=false&rate=0&amount=5&order_type=AtMarket&time_in_force=GTC

 ## OrderID vs TradeID:
 OrderID and TradeID are different.
 In Market order, an order id is created straightaway and it is in callback immediately.